Vantrue N2 Pro Uber Dual Review

 In daytime conditions, we had almost no issues with being able to clearly read license plates.
 Even when a car was moving fast in relation to the camera, we were almost always able to grab a still frame that yielded a readable license plate.
-At nighttime, the image was still crisp and vivid with the camera's ability to display a wide dynamic range even more on display.
+At nighttime, the image was still crisp and vivid with the camera's ability to display a wide dynamic range even more apparent.
 However, the camera did tend to blur fast-moving license plates a bit more at night, especially if that plate was in the vicinity of a bright street light.
-The camera does offer the option of reducing the resolution to 1080p HD and increasing the frame rate from 30 frames per second to 60 fps, essentially doubling the number of screen grabs from which you could potentially find a readable license plate.
+The camera does offer the option of reducing the resolution to 1080p HD and increasing the frame rate from 30 frames per second to 60, essentially doubling the number of screengrabs from which you could potentially find a readable license plate.
 This definitely helps alleviate the problem, but there were some isolated incidents where we still couldn't read the plate of a car speeding quickly by.
-You would have to be very unlucky to end up with no footage where you could read a car's license plate, but this is the only minor weakness of the front-facing camera.
+This is the only minor weakness of the front-facing camera, and you would have to be very unlucky to end up with no footage where you could read a car's license plate.

 The Cab-Facing Camera

-The N2 Pro's unique cab-facing camera provides both video and audio of the car's driver and passengers.
-Outside of rideshare and taxi drivers this feature probably isn't useful, but for those that do often have paying passengers in their car it can be a lifesaver in the instance that you need to seek compensation for damage done by an unruly passenger.
+The unique cab-facing camera provides both video and audio of the car's driver and passengers.
+Outside of rideshare and taxi drivers, this feature probably isn't useful, but for those that do often have paying passengers in their car, it can be a lifesaver in the instance that you need to seek compensation for damage done by an unruly passenger.

-This camera drops the maximum resolution to 1080p, but constantly records at 60 frames per second.
-We found the footage to be perfectly clear and never found any instance where camera quality was what would have limited the footage's usefulness.
+The rear camera drops the maximum resolution to 1080p but constantly records at 60 frames per second.
+We found the footage to be perfectly clear and never had any instance where camera quality was what would have limited the footage's usefulness.
 It also has a 140˚ field of view, which is wide enough to cover the entirety of pretty much any car cabin.
-To top it off the camera has infrared lights and sensors, so even in complete darkness you get a usable image.
+To top it off the camera has infrared lights and sensors, so even in complete darkness, you get a usable image.
 Sure, these nighttime images lose a bit of the detail of their daytime counterparts, but they're still more than adequate for seeing what you and your passengers are doing.

-The N2 offers multiple options for its loop recording clip setting, including 1, 3, and 5 minutes.
+The N2 Pro offers multiple options for its loop recording clip setting, including 1, 3, and 5 minutes.
 When its G-sensor detects an event, it will protect the current clip from being overwritten.
-You can choose to either use 1-minute clips that won't take up as much space on the memory card, or longer 5-minute clips that reduce the chance that an accident will occur at the end of a clip and thus have most of the action happening the next un-protected clip.
+You can choose to either use 1-minute clips that won't take up as much space on the memory card, or longer 5-minute clips that reduce the chance that an accident will occur at the end of a clip and thus have most of the action happening on the next un-protected clip.
 We feel like these options cover pretty much any preference.
-Some cameras do offer longer 10-minutes clips, like the AUKEY DR02, but most lack that shorter 1-minute clip option (the Garmin 55 and Roav A1 being notable exceptions).
+Some cameras do offer longer 10-minutes clips, but most lack that shorter 1-minute clip option.

-The N2 Pro also has the ability to create time-lapses.
+The N2 Pro also can create timelapse videos.
 When creating a timelapse you can select for a photo to be taken once every 1, 5, or 10 seconds.
-Those photos are then played backed at 30 frames per second to create a time-lapse.
-This is a nice feature if you're looking to record a memento of an entire road trip, just remember that in this mode normal recording is shut off.
+Those photos are then played back at 30 frames per second to create a timelapse.
+This is a nice feature if you're looking to record a memento of an entire road trip — just remember that in this mode normal recording is shut off.
 That means if you get into an accident you'll likely only end up with 1 or 2 photos of the incident, rather than actual video.

-Despite a thoughtful design, the relatively small screen of the N2 Pro's provides a less-than-ideal experience.
-This combination earned it a fairly average score of 6 out of 10 in our interface testing.
+Despite a thoughtful design, the relatively small screen of the N2 Pro provides a less-than-ideal experience.
+This combination earned it a fairly average score for this metric.

-Overall we like the design of both the N2 Pro's controls and its menus.
-Even with its huge bevy of features and settings we never felt anything was hard to navigate to or to adjust.
+Overall, we like the design of both the controls and menus.
+Even with a huge bevy of features and settings we never felt anything was hard to navigate to or to adjust.
 That being said, such big menus do feel a bit cramped on a relatively small 1.5-inch screen.
-In the grand scheme of things we're actually glad the screen isn't larger as it would make an already big camera even bigger, but when scrolling through long menus we did miss the larger 2.5+ inch screens of the YI Dash and the APEMAN C450A.
+In the grand scheme of things, we're actually glad the screen isn't larger though, as it would make an already big camera even bigger.

-With 2 cameras and loads of extra features crammed in, the N2 pro is, by necessity, much larger than most cameras.
-This pushed it towards the bottom of the scoreboard in our visual footprint testing.
+With two cameras and loads of extra features, the N2 Pro is, by necessity, much larger than most cameras.
+This pushed it to the bottom of the scoreboard in our visual footprint testing.

-That being said, we highly doubt anyone is going to find the N2 Pro's visual footprint overly obtrusive.
+All of that aside, we highly doubt anyone is going to find the footprint overly obtrusive.
 You'll certainly be able to notice it in your peripheral vision, but that active recognition will likely fade away quickly.
-However, unless you really need a cab-facing camera, we would definitely opt for something smaller like the AUKEY DR02 or the Garmin 55.
+However, unless you really need a cab-facing camera, we would likely opt for something smaller.

-At $200 the Vantrue N2 Pro Uber Dual is a much larger investment than most dash cams.
+The N2 Pro Uber Dual is a much larger investment than most dash cams.
 If you're a rideshare or taxi driver that will make use of the cab-facing camera, then that high price is completely worthwhile.
-However, for most drivers that don't need a cab-facing camera the $70 AUKEY DR02 is a much better option.
+However, for most drivers that don't need a cab-facing camera, there are more modestly-priced options.

-The Vantrue N2 Pro Uber Dual is a fantastic and fully featured dash cam for rideshare and taxi drivers, but is likely overkill, both in terms of function and performance, for most people.
+The Vantrue N2 Pro Uber Dual is a fantastic and fully featured dash cam for rideshare and taxi drivers.
+It's replete with useful features, but is likely overkill, both in terms of function and performance, for most people.